janus-idp/backstage-showcase/showcase-docs/dynamic-plugins.md

 ### Example of external dynamic backend plugins

-If you want to easily test installing dynamic backend plugins from a remote NPM registry, you can use the example dynamic backend plugins described in the [dynamic backend plugin showcase repository](https://github.com/janus-idp/dynamic-backend-plugins-showcase/tree/main#provided-example-dynamic-plugins), which have been pushed to NPMJS for demonstration purposes.
+If you want to easily test the installation of dynamic backend plugins from a remote NPM registry, you can use the example dynamic backend plugins described in the [dynamic backend plugin showcase repository](https://github.com/janus-idp/dynamic-backend-plugins-showcase/tree/main#provided-example-dynamic-plugins), which have been pushed to NPMJS for demonstration purposes.